firefox-devtools/profiler-server/loadtest/README.md

 ```

 ### Running the image
-By default the image will run `molotov --sizing publish.py`.
+By default the image will run `molotov -c --sizing publish.py`.
 There's no default
 endpoint so you need to provide one:
 ```
 docker run -e API_ENDPOINT=http://172.17.0.1:5252 profiler-server-molotov:dev